Customer Story: How VR Enabled Somero to Scale Training Nationwide While Slashing Costs

 The Solution

-VR has enabled scalability of training as well as letting us leverage down time while people are waiting for their turn with the trainer, so people really come out of it with deeper understanding.
+VR has enabled scalability of training as well as letting us leverage downtime.
+People really come out of it with a deeper understanding.

 Dave Raasakka

-Somero partnered with ForgeFX, a VR content creator with a track record of developing training simulators for heavy equipment manufacturers.
+To introduce virtual reality to its training methods, Somero partnered with ForgeFX, a content creator with a track record of developing heavy equipment training simulators.

 Devin Weidinger